 18 contact hours

 Written examination questions will be included with each program.
-The exam answer sheet should be completed after each presentation and returned to the Augusta University at the end of the enrollment period.
+The exam answer sheet should be completed after each presentation and returned to the Georgia Regents University at the end of the enrollment period.
 Each Examination will be graded and returned to the participant.
 Enrollees must submit the completed examination answer sheet and the course evaluation form by February 28, 2014 to receive credit.

 Annual enrollment fees in the United States, Canada and Puerto Rico are in the table below.
 Add $50 for locations other than the United States, Canada and Puerto Rico.
 Checks from outside the United States must be written for the specified fee in U.S. currency and drawn on a U.S. bank.
-If registering by mail, please print the REGISTRATION FORM and send with payment to Division of Continuing Education, Augusta University, 919 15th Street, Augusta, GA 30912.
+If registering by mail, please print the REGISTRATION FORM and send with payment to Division of Continuing Education, Georgia Regents University, 919 15th Street, Augusta, GA 30912.
 Also, you may fax the registration form with credit card payment to 706-721-4642.

 ON-LINE access via log-in/password